myriadrf/lc-website/primer/epc.rst

    :maxdepth: 2
    :hidden:

 The srsRAN 4G stack is provided complete with a minimal, easy to use, single binary EPC.
-This may be sufficient for simple requirements and for details see EPC Minimal Software Configuration.
+This may be sufficient for simple requirements and for details see :doc:`/user/software/minimal`.

-A much more fully featured EPC is provided by Open5GS, which can also be configured to provide a 5G Core, or a combination of this and EPC.
+A much more fully featured EPC is provided by `Open5GS`_, which can also be configured to provide a 5G Core, or a combination of this and EPC.
 Whereas the srsRAN EPC is a monolithic solution, Open5GS is a series of software components which provide the various different functions of a core network.
 An approach which provides a lot more flexibility and means that, for example, configurations can be created where certain network functions are provided by other software.

-Open5GS is used to provide the EPC Standard Software Configuration.
+Open5GS is used for the :doc:`/user/software/standard`.

 Home Subscriber Server (HSS)
 ----------------------------

 The Home Subscriber Server (HSS) is the master database where users are provisioned.
-It is responsible for authentication and authorisation, and provides information about subscriber location and IP information, enabling UEs to be paged, and bearers and SIPs session setup.
+It is responsible for authentication and authorisation, and provides information about subscriber location and IP info, enabling UEs to be paged, and bearers and SIP sessions to be setup.

-Although Open5GS provides a HSS, the PyHSS software is used for this function instead, since it provides the necessary functionality to also support use with an IMS core, whereas the Open5GS HSS does not.
+Although Open5GS provides a HSS, the `PyHSS`_ software is used for this function instead, since it provides the necessary functionality to also be used with an IMS core, whereas the Open5GS HSS does not.
 PyHSS is a reasonably lightweight application which makes use of MySQL and Redis, and it exposes a web API for managing subscriber records.

 Mobility Management Entity (MME)
 --------------------------------